Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Proposed approach

 \section{Proposed approach}

 Our interest in the space surrounding the robot is motivated by safe HRI.
-The inspiration comes from the so-called peripersonal space~\cite{Roncone2016} which was also described as a ``margin of safety'' when avoidance behavior is concerned.
+The inspiration comes from humans and their peripersonal space---a dynamically established protective safety margin around the whole body, drawing on visuo-tactile interactions (see \cite{Roncone2016} for more details and an implementation on a humanoid robot).
 However, perirobot space aims to be a more general approach that is not limited by the human-likeness of peripersonal space (e.g., sensors are not limited only to the robot's body).
 We first discuss the region of interest for the proposed approach.
 Then we present the modeling and representation of sensors and the notion of perirobot space itself.
-Finally, we present the metrics used for its evaluation and the modeling approach.
+Finally, we present the evaluation metrics and the modeling approach.